sanjaykmohanty/Module-2-Challenge-Refactor-VBA-Code-and-Measure-Performance-/README.md

 The technique used in refactoring the code is simple but extremely efficient.
 Instead of reading the spreadsheet record by record from top to bottom for each iteration while processing the data in a loop, arrays are defined in the code to store the information in memory and used in the code when required.
 This reducess the processing time substantially while dealing with a large volume of data.

-For instance, the original code took 0.6 seconds to process 2018 stock datadata and 0.5 seconds to process 2017 data.
+For instance, the original code took 0.6 seconds to process 2018 stock data and 0.5 seconds to process 2017 data.
 Whereas after refactoring the code, it took .08 seconds to process 2018 data and .07 seconds to process 2017 data.

 ### Original Code
 ![image](https://user-images.githubusercontent.com/31812730/187798085-4242d5c7-bc85-4194-8666-c26ade4601d3.png)